MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/update-alz-custom-policies.md

 - Delete the existing policy assignments at all scopes, where assigned
   - Before deleting the policy assignment, record the assignment scope and parameter value(s)
 - Delete the outdated policy from the ALZ custom policy initiative
-  - **Initiative parameter(s)** cannot be deleted from the ALZ custom policy initiative, consider reusing them
+  - **Initiative parameter(s)** can't be deleted from the ALZ custom policy initiative, consider reusing them
 - Delete the outdated ALZ policy from the ALZ intermediate root Management Group (for example, `Contoso`)
 - Create (import) the updated ALZ policy to the ALZ intermediate root Management Group (for example, `Contoso`)
 - Add the updated ALZ policy to the ALZ custom policy initiative
   - If applicable, reuse the previous **Initiative parameter(s)**
-  - If applicable, add additional **Initiative parameter(s)** following existing naming patterns defined in the ALZ custom policy initiative
+  - If applicable, add another **Initiative parameter(s)** following existing naming patterns defined in the ALZ custom policy initiative
-- Re-assign the updated ALZ custom policy initiative
+- Reassign the updated ALZ custom policy initiative

 #### Assigned outdated Azure Landing Zone custom policy initiative